PaulZC/Arctic_Circle_Crossing_Predictor/README.md

 On [Hurtigruten voyages](https://www.hurtigruten.com/en-gb/about-us/voyages/original) along the Norwegian coast, they celebrate crossing the [Arctic Circle](https://www.hurtigruten.com/en-gb/inspiration/coastal-highlights/arctic-circle) with a friendly competition.
 Whoever predicts the time the vessel will cross the Artctic Circle most accurately wins a prize - [ice water down the neck](https://youtu.be/TCo1N0wVk8g?feature=shared)!

-I wondered if it would be possible to predict the crossing time using the vessel's location and data from previous voyages...
+I wondered if it would be possible to predict the crossing time more accurately using the vessel's location and route data from previous voyages...

 ## Ship Locator